 The Council meets the debt affordability benchmark if its actual borrowing is within each quantified limit on borrowing.
-The following graph compares the Council's actual borrowing with a quantified limit on borrowing stated in the financial strategy included in the Council's Long-Term Plan.
+The following graph compares the Council's actual borrowing with a quantified limit on borrowing stated in the financial strategy included in the Council's long-term plan.
 The quantified limit is that the maximum debt level is \$10,962,000.

-Net Borrowing as a Percentage of Rates Revenue
+Net Borrowing as a Percentage of Rates Income

-The following graph compares the Council's actual borrowing with a quantified limit on borrowing stated in the financial strategy included in Council's Long-Term Plan.
-The quantified limit is net borrowings, comprised of borrowings less cash and cash equivalents, will not exceed two times annual rates revenue.
+The following graph compares the Council's actual borrowing with a quantified limit on borrowing stated in the financial strategy included in Council's long-term plan.
+The quantified limit is net borrowings, comprised of borrowings less cash and cash equivalents, will not exceed two times annual rates income.

-Net Borrowing as a Percentage of Operating Revenue
+Net Borrowing as a Percentage of Operating Income

-The following graph compares the Council's actual borrowing with a quantified limit on borrowing stated in the financial strategy included in Council's Long-Term Plan.
-The quantified limit is net borrowings, comprised of borrowings less cash and cash equivalents, being less than or equal to 100% of operating revenue.
-For this measure revenue is defined as total revenue less real estate sales, vested assets and capital contributions revenue.
+The following graph compares the Council's actual borrowing with a quantified limit on borrowing stated in the financial strategy included in Council's long-term plan.
+The quantified limit is net borrowings, comprised of borrowings less cash and cash equivalents, being less than or equal to 100% of operating income.
+For this measure income is defined as total revenue less real estate sales, vested assets and capital contributions income.

-Financing Costs as a Percentage of Rates Revenue
+Financing Costs as a Percentage of Rates Income

-The following graph compares the Council's actual borrowing with a quantified limit on borrowing stated in the financial strategy included in Council's Long-Term Plan.
-The quantified limit is net interest, as defined as interest expense less interest revenue, being less than or equal to 10% of annual rates revenue.
+The following graph compares the Council's actual borrowing with a quantified limit on borrowing stated in the financial strategy included in Council's long-term plan.
+The quantified limit is net interest, as defined as interest expense less interest income, being less than or equal to 10% of annual rates income.